-EachprovidereducatorshallensurethattheopportunityforchilddevelopmentalscreeningsusingtheAgesand Stages Questionnaire (ASQ-3) is made available to all participating childcare providers and/or consenting parents within 90 days of enrollment and annually thereafter.
-Family participation in ASQ-3 screening is voluntary and can be selfadministered by the parent/caregiver or administered by the provider or provider educator.
+• Each provider educator shall ensure that the opportunity for child developmental screenings using the Ages and Stages Questionnaire (ASQ-3) is made available to all participating childcare providers and/or consenting parents within 90 days of enrollment and annually thereafter.
+Family participation in ASQ-3 screening is voluntary and can be self-administered by the parent/caregiver or administered by the provider or provider educator.
 If a developmental screening (conducted in association with any First Steps-funded program) indicates a possible developmental delay, the provider educator shall collaborate with parents/guardians to seek the consensual provision of these results to: (a) the child's pediatric care provider, and (b) either BabyNet (ages 0-3) or the child's zoned school district and Disabilities and Special Needs Board (ages 3-5) for additional diagnostic evaluation.
-Provider educators shall maintain (within the First Steps Data Collection System) referral records to include information on the outcome/disposition of each First Steps- initiated referral.
+Provider educators shall maintain (within the First

+Steps Data Collection System) referral records to include information on the outcome/disposition of each First Steps-initiated referral.
 In addition, the provider educator will recommend activities to assist with the areas of possible concern, continue monitoring the child's development, and rescreen the child within 90 days post completion of referred intervention.

-- If a child scores in the monitoring range on ASQ-3 in two or more categories and/or if there is a parental concern on the screening questionnaire, the provider educator will recommend activities to assist with the areas of possible concern, continue monitoring the child's development, and rescreen the child within 6 months. - Partnerships and their provider educators shall ensure active collaboration between parenting family support services and the surrounding community.
+- If a child scores in the monitoring range on ASQ3 in two or more categories and/or if there is a parental concern on the screening questionnaire, the provider educator will recommend activities to assist with the areas of possible concern, continue monitoring the child's development, and rescreen the child within 6 months. - Partnerships and their provider educators shall ensure active collaboration between parenting family support services and the surrounding community.
 Provider educators will provide information to childcare and FFN providers to facilitate family referrals to service as necessary and follow up as feasible to ensure that appropriate connections have been established. - Developmental screenings must be conducted on at least 80% of eligible clients.

-Provider Assessments and Goal Setting
+Provider Assessment and Goal Setting

-- New providers must complete and submit the Pre Care Provider Survey at the beginning of the program year either during the enrollment process, or the first visit, The Post Care Provider Survey must be completed by all providers at the end of the program year or at the time of discontinuation of services. - Goal setting and curriculum delivery should be informed by provider response to the Vision for Growth and General Practice and Activity Information sections of the Care Provider Survey. - Providers should participate in activities with their children and apply child development strategies as outlined in goal setting sessions.
+- Each provider must complete and submit the Pre Care Provider Survey at the beginning of the program year or within 45 days of enrollment, and the Post Care Provider Survey at the end of the program year or at the time of discontinuation of services. - Goal setting and curriculum delivery should be informed by provider response to the Vision for Growth and General Practice and Activity Information sections of the Care Provider Survey. - Providers should participate in activities with their children and apply child development strategies as outlined in goal setting sessions.